Five simple steps to better pitches and presentationsJul 18, 2022

 By this stage, you have an actual presentation.
 Now you need to make it more engaging.

 Audiences are tuning out of presentations at an astonishing rate.
 I watch them on Zoom calls as they scroll through their phones.
 I see them check out during boardroom pitches.
-If you aren’t meaningful, relevant, valuable and interesting, your audience will simply give up on you.
+If you aren’t meaningful, relevant, valuable, and interesting, your audience will simply give up on you.

 Think about that for a second through the lens of a big-time, highly paid keynote speaker.
 Their presentations are full of engagement elements.
 Lots of stories, lots of interactivity – all built around a central idea that they want you to remember.

-To bring your Blueprint to life, you have to add elements of engagement – storytelling, headlining, associations, interactivity navigation and scan-ability.
+To bring your Blueprint to life, you have to add elements of engagement – storytelling, headlining, associations, interactivity navigation, and scan-ability.
 These are the little elements that launch your presentation to the stratosphere, snatch attention and have audiences want to hear more from you.

 Here’s the one engagement tool you should be spending the most time on – the first minute of your presentation.
 Your audience decides just how much they want to listen to you in the first moments of your talk.
 You have to, have to, have to make those first moments something that causes people to nudge forward in their seats to listen to.
 Start with a story, deliver your Point, preview what’s coming up and show them how to succeed with your presentation.
-Want a better idea on how to deliver a compelling first minute.
+Want a better idea of how to deliver a compelling first minute.
 I created an incredible Instant Fix Mini Class to help you build a better first minute.
 You can check it out here for free.

 Write less.
 Rehearse more.